Better than Philadelphia's best! Plus made with your own locally sourced milk. This cream cheese recipe can't be beat!

-1 drop liquid animal rennet diluted in1/4 cup of water
+2 drops liquid animal rennet diluted in1/4 cup of filtered water

-1 drop double-strength liquid vegetable rennet diluted in 1/2 cup of water (Use only 1/4 cup in recipe)
+1 drop double-strength liquid vegetable rennet diluted in 1/4 cup of filtered water

 1/4 cup of cultured buttermilk